cmosher01/cilight/README.md

 Java program for Raspberry Pi (pi4j) to control a continuous integration traffic light via the GPIO pins.

+Copyright &copy; 2014, by Christopher A. Mosher, Shelton, CT, USA.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or